-Ask the Feline Behaviorist: One Kitty Picks on Another
+Ask the Cat Behaviorist: One Kitty Picks on Another

 Q: I have a male Snowshoe named Frances.
 He loves to pick on my roommate’s cat Sophie.
 Any suggestions?
 We live in a multi-cat household with my cats, fosters and 2 roommate cats.